JuliaWeb/Hyperscript.jl/README.md

 ```

-Scoped styles are scoped to the subtree of the DOM to which they are applied.
-Styles on a parent node do not leak into styled child nodes, which function as cascade barriers:
+Scoped styles are scoped to the DOM subtree where they are applied.
+Styled nodes function as cascade barriers — parent styles do not leak into styled child nodes:

 ```
 # Create a second scoped style